 Hiring employees is a necessary part of growing your business, but that also makes you liable for the safety of more people.
 An accident could occur if your workplace is unsafe, leaving someone injured while working for you.
 No one should have to worry about their safety while they work, and compensation is expensive, no matter how minor or severe the injury is.

 Taking health and safety seriously is highly important, as a small business can struggle to recover after an injury happening in the workplace.
-It’s not good for you or workplace morale.
+It’s not good for you or your workplace morale.